virajkulkarni14/WebDeveloperSecurityChecklist/CHECKLIST.md

 - [ ] Ensure all services only accept data from a minimal set of IP addresses.
 - [ ] Restrict outgoing IP and port traffic to minimize APTs and “botification”.
 - [ ] Always use AWS IAM roles and not root credentials.
-- [ ] Use minimal access privilege for all ops and developer staff
+- [ ] Use minimal access privilege for all ops and developer staff.
 - [ ] Regularly rotate passwords and access keys according to a schedule.

 # Infrastructure